Cracks Rarely Cause Carbon Monoxide, But Require the Most Time to Identify

 burners produced plenty of other unsavory gasses besides carbon monoxide so it was usually easy for

-their eyes water.
-With gas conversion burners, very little odor was emitted which made it hard
+eyes water.
+With gas conversion burners, very little odor was emitted which made it hard for folks

 conversion burners had the ability to "push" the products of combustion into a home' s air stream